Ahsome/NIMA-Notes/Med Notes/Diseases/Reproductive/Breast Cancer.md

 It forms **microcalcifications**, that can be detected by [[#Mammography]]
 - Many subtypes, based on histology

+---

+### Lobular Ductul Carcinoma In Situ (DCIS)
+Proliferation of cells in ducts/lobules, that are limited by intact basememnt membrane
+- Exhibits "Discohesive growth": With loose intercellular connections
+- Loss of adhesion prtein E-cadherin

+---

 ### Peau d'orange
 [[#Peau d'orange]] is tumor invasion of dermal lymphatic vessels, preventing drainage.
 It is often **high grade** with **poor prognosis**
 Symptoms include: